ElenaFaustova/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-include_cats | false | If set to true, the result will also include cats. available | true | If set to false, the result will include kittens that have already been adopted.
+include_cats TEST | false | If set to true, the result will also include cats. available | true | If set to false, the result will include kittens that have already been adopted.

 <aside class="success">